NothnG0512/AKS-weather-helm/README.md

 Engineering Takeaway: Gained expertise in designing CI/CD workflows that are "Loop-Aware" and decoupled, ensuring stable and predictable deployments.

-👤 Contact & Links
+Anuj Pal
-Anuj Pal | DevOps & Infrastructure Engineer
+DevOps & Infrastructure Engineer
-LinkedIn